-Privacy Impact Assessments, or PIAs, are the ideal tool for assessing new initiatives, whether technical, policy or legislative.
+Privacy Impact Assessment, or PIA, is a comprehensive tool for assessing new initiatives, whether technical, policy or legislative.

 We believe a PIA should do more than just assess a proposed project’s likely compliance with statutory privacy principles.
 It should also assess the privacy control environment – the policies, procedures and structures which affect accountability for privacy compliance – and wider community concerns and perceptions about the initiative.